 The term “singularity” indicates a moment in the future when Artificial Intelligence could potentially transcend the power of the human mind.
 Ever since the inception of the idea of intelligent robots, public opinion has been divided about this phenomenon.

 In the beginning, people probably considered the singularity a “doomsday” — a moment when machines would take control of the world.
 However, as AI entered through the back door in almost all aspects of our lives for the last couple of decades, fear of advanced robots seems to be decreased.
 Of course, many have stopped believing that the singularity could ever happen.
 Still, other passionate futurists are waiting patiently that day to come.
+After all, hardly anyone could have imagined that computers would be a crucial part of everyday life; we use them for everything from medical check-ups and attending classes, to watching sports games and placing bets with the latest Betano bonus.

 We have already seen breakthroughs like human-alike robots, machines that can defeat humans in game playing, deep learning that helps us process vast amounts of data and can generate and mimic many real-life concepts.